dacchi-s/adding-subtitle-video-whisper-ChatGPT/README.md

-# Japanese Video Subtitle Generator and Translator
+# Video Subtitle Generator and Translator

 A comprehensive Python tool for automatically generating, adding, and translating subtitles for Japanese-language videos, making them accessible to non-Japanese speakers.